theo-keyzer/Core-gen/README.md

 Can be ported to other languages - mostly generated.
 The json and group are examples on how to add plugins.
 The `V` version is very simular to this one.
-The `golang` version is older and not so well automated - may need to add helper functions for the link references.
-Has a `$P{name}` convention to get the node from the previous actor.
+The `golang` version is older and not so well automated.

 # Licence